debussy-labs/debussy_concert/README.md

 # Debussy Concert

-Debussy Concert allows users to build first class data pipelines without needing to code.
-It's the core component of [Debussy](https://github.com/DotzInc/debussy_concert/wiki), a free, open-source, opinionated Data Architecture and Engineering framework, enabling data analysts and engineers to build better platforms and pipelines.
+[Debussy](https://github.com/DotzInc/debussy_concert/wiki) is a free, open-source, opinionated Data Architecture and Engineering framework.
+It enables data analysts and engineers to build better data platforms through first class data pipelines, following a low-code and self-service approach.

+## Description

+In the data engineering field, everyone is reinventing the wheel all the time – it's still rare to see the adoption of software engineering best practices, such as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [KISS](https://en.wikipedia.org/wiki/KISS_principle) or [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).
+Despite the existence of several tools for data orchestration (e.g. [Apache Airflow](https://airflow.apache.org/), [Prefect](https://www.prefect.io/), [Dagster](https://dagster.io/)) and distributed data processing (e.g. [Apache Spark](https://spark.apache.org/), [Apache Beam](https://beam.apache.org/)), every time a new data pipeline demand arises it usually implies lengthy development projects.
+Think of developing a web application without the help of a web framework such as [Django](https://www.djangoproject.com/) or [Flask](https://palletsprojects.com/p/flask/)!

+What's even worse, although sharing key concepts, these data orchestration tools have very distinct syntaxes and features, making migrations a daunting task!
+Moreover, simply adopting these tools does not guarantee that best practices are being followed, including with regard to data architecture (think of data modeling, data management lifecycle, among others).

+While lots of companies have faced these same issues, most of them have decided to develop their own in-house solutions, missing the opportunity for colaboration and wider adoption of data architecture and sofware engineering best practices.

-Debussy Concert is a code generation engine for orchestration tools, currently supporting [Apache Airflow](https://airflow.apache.org/) only, but with others on the Roadmap.
-It provides abstraction layers in the form of a musical themed sementic model, decoupling the pipeline logic to the underlying orchestration tool, and enabling a low-code approach to data engineering.
+With that in mind, we created Debussy!
+Debussy Concert is the core component of Debussy.
+It's a code generation engine for orchestration tools, currently supporting only Airflow, but with others on the Roadmap.
+It provides abstraction layers in the form of a musical themed semantic model, decoupling the pipeline logic to the underlying orchestration tool, and enabling a low-code approach to data engineering.
+We also provides pipelines templates (e.g. data ingestion, data transformation and reverse ETL) built with our engine, while always striving to offer the aforementioned best practices.

+## Key Features
+- Dynamic data pipeline generation from YAML configuration files or directly through Python
+- Provides a semantic model for data pipeline development, abstracting the inner orchestration engine
+- Enables seamless integration of first class data projects, such as Airflow, Spark, and dbt

-Key benefits:
+## Key Benefits

 &#10004; It provides lower time to delivery and costs related to data pipeline development, while enabling higher ROI <br />
 &#10004; Avoid pipeline debt by following sound software engineering design principles <br />